translate/pootle/docs/server/commands.rst

 *initdb* can only be run after *syncdb*.

-Note that initdb will not import translations in database, so the first visit to Pootle after initdb will be very slow. **It is best to run *refresh_stats* immediately after *initdb***.
+.. note:: initdb will not import translations into the database, so the first visit to Pootle after initdb will be very slow. **It is best to run *refresh_stats* immediately after *initdb***.

 .. _commands#updatedb: